Menkhaus-ge/px-shadow-design/README.md

-# px-shadow-design
+# px-shadows-design

-The Predix UI shadows are a set predefined shadows that give a visual rythm to the design system.
+## Overview

-View the full API at [predix-ui.com](https://www.predix-ui.com/#/css/px-shadows-design/)
+The Predix UI Shadows module provides a set predefined shadows that give a visual rhythm to the design system.

 ## Dependencies